The Iowa fiasco rings the death knell of a failed 50-year experiment

 Pew also notes that post-millennials, those born between 1997-2012, will be the most racially diverse generation in U.S. history.
 According to figures recently released by the U.S. census, while Iowa's population increased marginally, the state actually lost residents under 18.
 New Hampshire's decline in young people was even more pronounced.
 Clearly, as these two states become older and whiter, they become decreasingly representative of the Democratic party.

-"Iowa's function in the nomination process is to responsibly winnow the field," Pulitzer Prize winning journalist Art Cullen, editor of The Storm Lake Times in Iowa, wrote this week, adding, "nobody has any clue who will win our two-year-long parlor game."
+"Iowa's function in the nomination process is to responsibly winnow the field," Pulitzer Prize-winning journalist Art Cullen, editor of The Storm Lake Times in Iowa, wrote this week, adding, "nobody has any clue who will win our two-year-long parlor game."

 Choosing the nominee to challenge the impeached-yet-acquitted incumbent president, Donald Trump, is no game.
 There is strength in diversity, and it is time for the Democratic party to abandon its failed, 50-year experiment with the first-in-the-nation caucus and primary in Iowa and New Hampshire.